-Any insurance company that fails to file their annual tax report, Form 800, Virginia Insurance Premiums License Tax Report (due March 1 following the close of the previous calendar year), with the Department will be subject to a late filing fine of $50 per day for each day's failure to submit the report.
+Any insurance company that fails to file their annual tax report, Form 800, Virginia Insurance Premiums License Tax Report (due March 1 following the close of the previous calendar year) will be subject to a late filing fine of $50 per day for each day's failure to submit the report.

 Any insurance company or surplus lines broker that fails to pay the Insurance Premiums License Tax by the March 1 due date is subject to a ten percent penalty that shall be added to the amount of the unpaid tax liability.

-In the event that an insurance company or surplus lines broker fails to pay its insurance premiums license tax, the Commission may suspend or revoke the license to conduct business in the Commonwealth of Virginia pursuant to Code of Virginia § 38.2-1857.7 upon notification from the Department.
+In the event that an insurance company or surplus lines broker fails to pay its insurance premiums license tax, the Commission may suspend or revoke the license to conduct business in the Commonwealth of Virginia pursuant to Va.
+Code § 38.2-1857.7 upon notification from us.

-Code of Virginia § 58.1-15 sets the interest rate for late payments at the federal underpayment rate established under Internal Revenue Code Section § 6621, plus 2 percent.
-For the current daily interest rate, contact us at (804) 367-8037, or at firstname.lastname@example.org.
+Va.
+Code § 58.1-15 sets the interest rate for late payments at the federal underpayment rate established under Internal Revenue Code Section § 6621, plus 2 percent.
+For the current daily interest rate, contact us at 804.367.8037.